-If you purchase Units in this offering, your ownership interest will be immediately diluted to the extent of the difference between the public offering price per share of our common stock and accompanying warrants in this offering, and the pro forma as adjusted net tangible book value per share of our common stock immediately after consummation of the Merger and this offering assuming no value is attached to the warrants.
+If you purchase shares of common stock in this offering, your ownership interest will be immediately diluted to the extent of the difference between the public offering price per share of our common stock in this offering, and the pro forma as adjusted net tangible book value per share of our common stock immediately after consummation of the Merger and this offering.
 Our historical net tangible book value (deficit) as adjusted is the amount of Lyneer's total tangible assets less total liabilities.
 Our historical net tangible book value per share is Lyneer's historical net tangible book value (deficit) as adjusted divided by the number of shares of our common stock outstanding as of June 30, 2023.
-Our historical net tangible book value (deficit) as adjusted as of June 30, 2023, was (\$94,375,563) or (\$8.58) per share of common stock.
-Our historical net tangible book value (deficit), as adjusted, gives effect to the consummation of the Merger as if the Merger had occurred on January 1, 2023 and reflects the historical book value (deficit) of Lyneer, as adjusted, and 11,000,000 shares of our common stock outstanding on a pro forma basis, assuming a public offering price of \$10.00 per Unit in this offering as set forth on the cover page of this prospectus, including 819,352 escrowed shares that will be reserved for issuance to our pre-Merger stockholders as part of a settlement offer, and the issuance of the Merger Note in the principal amount of \$20,000,000.
+Our historical net tangible book value (deficit) as adjusted as of June 30, 2023, was (\$4,394,170) or (\$0.40) per share of common stock.
+Our historical net tangible book value (deficit), as adjusted, gives effect to the consummation of the Merger as if the Merger had occurred on January 1, 2023 and reflects the historical book value (deficit) of Lyneer, as adjusted, and 11,000,000 shares of our common stock outstanding on a pro forma basis, assuming a public offering price of \$10.00 per share in this offering as set forth on the cover page of this prospectus, including 819,352 escrowed shares that will be reserved for issuance to our pre-Merger stockholders as part of a settlement offer.

-Pro forma as adjusted net tangible book value (deficit) is our net tangible book value, after giving effect to the sale of 2,000,000 Units in this offering at an assumed public offering price of \$10 per Unit, and (i) the issuance of an additional 2,000,000 shares of common stock underlying the Series B Warrants for no consideration, which is expected 30 days after the closing of this offering, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, (ii) assuming no exercise of the Series A Warrants offered hereby, would have been approximately (\$76,680,563), or approximately (\$5.11) per share.
-This represents an immediate increase in net tangible book value of \$3.47 per share to existing stockholders and an immediate dilution of \$15.11 per share to new investors purchasing shares of our common stock in this offering.
+Pro forma as adjusted net tangible book value is our net tangible book value, after giving effect to the sale of 2,000,000 shares in this offering at an assumed public offering price of \$10 per share, would have been approximately \$13,300,830, or approximately \$1.02 per share.
+This represents an immediate increase in net tangible book value of \$1.42 per share to existing stockholders and an immediate dilution of \$8.98 per share to new investors purchasing shares of our common stock in this offering.
 The following table illustrates this dilution on a per share basis to new investors:

-Public offering price \$ 10.00 Historical net tangible book value (deficit) as adjusted per share as of June 30, 2023 \$ (8.58) Increase in pro forma net tangible book value per share after this offering 3.47 Pro forma as adjusted net tangible book value (deficit) per share after this offering (5.11) Dilution in per share to new investors \$ 15.11
+Public offering price \$ 10.00 Historical net tangible book value (deficit) as adjusted per share as of June 30, 2023 \$ (0.40) Increase in pro forma net tangible book value per share after this offering 1.42 Pro forma as adjusted net tangible book value per share after this offering 1.02 Dilution in per share to new investors \$ 8.98

-A \$1.00 increase or decrease in the assumed combined public offering price of \$10.00 per Unit would increase or decrease, as applicable, the pro forma net tangible book value (deficit) per share after this offering by approximately \$0.13 per share and decrease or increase, as appropriate, the dilution in pro forma net tangible book value (deficit) per share to investors participating in this offering by approximately \$0.13 per share, assuming that the number of shares and accompanying warrants offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase or decrease in the assumed combined public offering price of \$10.00 per share would increase or decrease, as applicable, the pro forma net tangible book value per share after this offering by approximately \$0.15 per share and decrease or increase, as appropriate, the dilution in pro forma net tangible book value per share to investors participating in this offering by approximately \$0.15 per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.